R bootcamp

 • anotherVariableName

 Unfortunately, when you encounter data in the wild, especially in tables you get from other people or download as supplementary information from the internet, they are rarely this perfect.
-Here’s a little example of such data frame:
+Here’s a little example of such data frame (evaluate this code to have it in your R session as weird_df):

 weird_df